⚡ TL;DR | Go Straight to the SCCM End of Life Report.

 SCCM Version 2006 End of Life

-SCCM version 2006 will be end of life on February 11, 2022.
+SCCM version 2006 has been end of life since February 11, 2022.
 To ensure your SCCM version is fully supported it is advised to update to version 2010 or higher.
 Aside from being supported, version 2010 also adds a list of new features to the SCCM feature set that you can make use of, including but not limited to:

 - Disable Azure AD authentication for onboarded tenants